rz998/final_thesis/README.md

 # Final_year_thesis

-This repository keeps the thesis and some codes for my final year project titled "Predicting the colour of organic dyes using theory and simulation"
+This repository keeps the thesis for my final year project titled "Predicting the colour of organic dyes using theory and simulation"